Pulmozyme Side Effects

 Applies to dornase alfa: inhalation solution

-Along with its needed effects, dornase alfa (the active ingredient contained in Pulmozyme) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, dornase alfa (the active ingredient contained in Pulmozyme) may cause unwanted side effects that require medical attention.

 - Hives or welts